pulumi/docs/content/blog/when-to-use-azure-cosmos-db/index.md

 title: "When to Use Cosmos DB"
 date: 2024-11-04T17:39:54-05:00
 draft: false
-meta_desc: A practical guide comparing Azure Cosmos DB with PostgreSQL, MongoDB,Cassandra, and DynamoDB, helping you decide when to use—or avoid—each database option.
+meta_desc: A practical guide comparing Azure Cosmos DB with PostgreSQL, MongoDB, Cassandra, and DynamoDB, helping you decide when to use—or avoid—each database option.
 meta_image: meta.png
 authors:
     - adam-gordon-bell